DWI Lawyer in Rochester, NY

-Are you facing DWI charges in New York?
+Are you facing DWI charges in Rochester, NY?
 The prosecutors in Rochester and throughout New York take a tough stance against drunk driving, both for the purpose of punishing individual offenders and to send a message about their work to enforce public safety.
 It’s not easy to beat DWI charges in New York.
 But Robert King has a track record of success, with the majority of DWI cases he has handled ending in a reduction or dismissal of the charges.
 Rochester DWI Attorney King has been selected for inclusion in the 2016, 2017, and 2018 Super Lawyers Rising Stars lists, joining less than 2.5% of attorneys who make this prestigious list.

 Alcohol-related accidents are on the rise, so it should come as no surprise that New York law enforcement officials have begun to crackdown on the amount of drunk or drugged drivers on the road.
 In the haste to arrest dangerous drivers, Rochester police and patrol officers have been known to wrongfully accuse or over-charge individuals with intoxicated driving offenses.
 A conviction of driving while intoxicated (DWI) is very serious, and you may lose your license, face jail time and be subjected to fines.